About Us & Our Comps

 OUR MISSION To provide dance students of all ages the opportunity to perform before a receptive audience in a positive environment for qualified adjudication, prizes and trophies.

 COMMITTEE We’re a very small, but committed group.
 All of us began our involvement because our own children or grandchildren were/are participants in the Eisteddfod.
 For most this is now not the case and so we are always looking for more Committee members to ensure the future of this event.
-2024 will mark our 40th. event!
-(42nd. year of operation and 21st. year as “Casey Comps”) We are financially secure and so potential Committee members need not be concerned about this aspect of the Eisteddfod’s operations.
+2025 will mark our 43rd. year of operation and 22nd. year as “Casey Comps”) We are financially secure and so potential Committee members need not be concerned about this aspect of the Eisteddfod’s operations.
 We like to use this situation to maintain a high standard of reward for our competitors and, over the years, support improvements to the Cranbourne Community Theatre where we hold our event.

 Our Comps